containers/ai-lab-recipes/README.md

 ### Text Summarization

 An LLM app that can summarize arbitrarily long text inputs with the [Streamlit UI](https://docs.streamlit.io/).
-Learn how to build and run thisapplication here:
+Learn how to build and run this application here:
 [Text Summarization](/summarizer-langchain/).

 ### Code generation